AngelTX/LogsAnalysis/README.md

 ## Getting started

-* Close or download this repository onto your local machine.
+* Clone or download this repository onto your local machine.
 * Start your Virtual Machine by running "vagrant up"
 * Log in to your VM using "vagrant ssh"
 * Navigate to /vagrant